pippinbarr/cart263-2020/slides/activity-eat-up/activity-eat-up.md

 ## 9. Add sound effects

 1. Obtain the [buzzing sound](https://raw.githubusercontent.com/pippinbarr/cart263-2020/master/activities/jqueryui/eat-up/assets/sounds/buzz.mp3) and [chewing sound](https://raw.githubusercontent.com/pippinbarr/cart263-2020/master/activities/jqueryui/eat-up/assets/sounds/crunch.wav) and add them to your project folder (you may need to explicitly "save" them from the file menu)
-1. Add the buzzing sound effect to the program, set it to loop, and add a `mousedown` event to the fly element that plays the buzzing sound (to avoid problems with triggering sounds before any interaction)
+1. Add the buzzing sound effect to the program (load it into a variable), set it to loop
-1. Pause the buzzing sound effect on the `mouseup` event on the fly
+1. Add the chewing sound effect to the program (load it into a variable)
-1. Pause the buzzing sound effect when the user drops the fly on the mouth
+1. In the `.draggable()` function call add the options for a `start` and `stop` event handler.
+In the start function play the buzzing sound, in the stop function pause the buzzing sound.
-1. Add the chewing sound effect to the program, play it every time the mouth is changed to the closed image
+1. Set the chewing sound to loop and play it in the `onDrop()` function

-Now when you run the page and start dragging the mouse you should hear buzzing, and when you drop the fly on the mouth it should vanish and stop buzzing, and a chewing sound should start.
+Now when you run the page and start dragging the mouse you should hear buzzing, and when you drop the fly on the animal it should vanish and stop buzzing, and a chewing sound should start.
 Done!

 ???